heptarch/heptarch.github.io/projects.md

 communications technology.
 The closer the coupling, the more completely will we keep in step with the progress of science."
 This is worlds away from the enfeebled freedom at the IAS that Feynman lampooned; the freedom to think, but about what?
-In mid-air, you have no purchase or sense of direction.
-Set your feet on the earth, however, and the freedom to move can guide you towards the glittering landmarks in the distance.
+But if you're put on a team with a telephony-relevant domain of inquiry, told to get darn good at it, talk to your colleagues, think big, ask stupid questions, and go test things out in the lab down the hall, you end up with an institute of creative technology and not of advanced study.

 By the metric of domain complexity, Big Tech should be the new Bell Labs.
 Epitomized by MAMAA (Meta, Amazon, Microsoft, Apple and Alphabet), Big Tech does